GiaKiet2412/GearShop/README.md

 ## Contributing

 Feel free to contribute by submitting issues or pull requests.
-We appreciate your in##put!
+We appreciate your input!

 ## Author